Crossed surface flat bands in three-dimensional superconducting altermagnets

-where we have dropped the momenta for simplicity and $\mathrm{Tr'}$ means that the trace is taken in electron space.
-Here, $\hat{V}_{10}=-\hat{t}_{\rm J}\otimes\hat{\tau}_{0}$, with $\hat{t}_{\rm J}$ characterising the coupling between the superconducting AM and metallic lead [Fig.\,\ref{Fig1}(a,b)].
+where we have dropped the momenta for simplicity, and $\mathrm{Tr'}$ means that the trace is taken in electron space.
+Here, $\hat{V}_{10}=-\hat{t}_{0}\otimes\hat{\tau}_{0}$, with $\hat{t}_{0}$ characterising the hopping matrix in metallic lead [Fig.\,\ref{Fig1}(a,b)].
 Moreover, $\hat{G}_{nm}$ are Green's functions numerically obtained by using the recursive Green's function method~\cite{Umerski97,san2013multiple,TakagiPRB2020,OhashiPRB2024,fukaya2025PUM,lu2025subgap}, and the details of this formulation are presented in S2 of the SM~\cite{SM}.